An energy stable and maximum bound principle preserving scheme for the dynamic Ginzburg-Landau equations under the temporal gauge: Numerical Examples

-Fig.\ref{fig:Holeenergy11} and Fig.\ref{fig:Holeenergy19} plot the discrete energy and the time steps of the proposed scheme with $\bH=1.1$ and $\bH=1.9$ when $t\le 1000$, respectively.
-As shown in Fig.\ref{fig:Holeenergy11}, the adaptive time stepping can successfully capture the change of discrete energy and save the computational time.
-Note that the time steps are nearly $\tau_{\rm max}=0.2$ when $t\ge 100$ for $\bH=1.1$ and when $t\ge 400$ for $\bH=1.9$, which is much larger than those employed in \cite{gao2016a,hong2022efficient}.
-This implies that the new scheme with adaptive time stepping is much more efficient in long time simulations.
-As shown in Fig.\ref{fig:Holeenergy19}, the discrete energy decays even when the time step is not changing continuously which also verifies the unconditional energy decay property of the proposed numerical scheme.
+Fig. \ref{fig:Holeenergy11} and Fig. \ref{fig:Holeenergy19} plot the discrete energy and time steps of the proposed scheme with $\bH=1.1$ and $\bH=1.9$ when $t\le 1000$, respectively.
+As shown in Fig. \ref{fig:Holeenergy11}, the adaptive time-stepping strategy can successfully capture the change of discrete energy and save computational time.
+Note that the time steps are nearly $\tau_{\rm max}=0.2$ when $t\ge 100$ for $\bH=1.1$, which is much larger than $\tau=0.005$ and $\tau=0.02$ in \cite{gao2016new} and \cite{hong2022efficient}, respectively.
+When the applied magnetic field $\bH=1.9$, the new approach gives a physical simulation of the vortex motion until $t=1000$ with the time step nearly $\tau_{\rm max}=0.2$ when $t\ge 400$ as shown in Fig. \ref{fig:Holeenergy19}.
+The vortex motion under $\bH=1.9$ was simulated for $t\le 150$ in \cite{gao2016new} with time step $\tau=0.002$ on a triangulation with $405416$ elements.
+A nonphysical phenomenon starts to appear in the simulation when $t=10$.
+We use the proposed scheme \eqref{dis1}-\eqref{psieq} with the adaptive time-stepping strategy \eqref{adptiveT} on a triangulation with $516526$ elements and the simulation exhibits physical phenomenon before $t=800$ and nonphysical behavior starts to appear after $t=800$.
+As shown in Fig. \ref{fig:Holeenergy19}, Fig. \ref{fig:MBP} and Fig. \ref{fig:Hole19}, our approach on a triangulation with $786482$ elements gives a physical simulation of the vortex motion under $\bH=1.9$ until $t=1000$ with the time step nearly $\tau_{\rm max}=0.2$ when $t\ge 400$.
+This implies that the proposed scheme \eqref{dis1}-\eqref{psieq} with adaptive time-stepping strategy is much more stable and efficient in long-time simulations.
+As shown in Fig. \ref{fig:Holeenergy19}, the discrete energy decays even when the time step is not changing continuously which also verifies the unconditional energy decay property of the proposed numerical scheme.